Will the printer industry eventually die?

 Office printing is slightly less revealing of its future, as there is only a slow decline of 2% per annum in office printer sales and a 1% decrease in office paper sales.
 Businesses are becoming more aware of how much they print and Managed Print Services (MPS) providers that assist with print reduction and hardware optimisation may also be diminishing the need for so many printers in the field.

-The growth of Business Process Optimisation (BPO) and its implementation will also have a significant effect on print volumes in businesses.
-Document Management Systems that include biometrics, digital signatures, document security and general digitisation will in time affect the printer industry, it’s really just a case of how quickly BPO grows!
+The growth of Digitalisation and its implementation will also have a significant effect on print volumes in businesses.
+Document Management Systems that include biometrics, digital signatures, document security and general digitisation will in time affect the printer industry, it’s really just a case of how quickly it grows!

 The Merging Future has looked at the human intuitive perspective of technological advancement over 5 to 50 years and the predicted exponential growth of technology is astounding.
 Computers are currently doubling their capacity every 12-18 months to the extent that in 5 years time technology will have multiplied itself thirty-two times.
 This progress is known as the law of accelerating returns.